jesogon/yolo-beach-wracks-monitoring-socib/README.md

 - `DATA_PATH`: Path definition for the data folder; the default is './data'.
 -  `MODELS_PATH`: Path definition for saving trained models; the default is './models'.
 - `REMOTE_PATH`: Path to the remote directory containing your trained models.
 Rclone uses this path for downloading or listing the trained models.
-- `YOLOV8_DEFAULT_TASK_TYPE`: Specify the default tasks related to your work among detection (det), segmentation (seg), and classification (cls).
+- `YOLO_DEFAULT_TASK_TYPE`: Specify the default tasks related to your work among detection (det), segmentation (seg), and classification (cls).
-- `YOLOV8_DEFAULT_WEIGHTS`: Define default timestamped weights for your trained models to be used during prediction.
-If no timestamp is specified by the user during prediction, the first model in YOLOV8_DEFAULT_WEIGHTS will be used.
+- `YOLO_DEFAULT_WEIGHTS`: Define default timestamped weights for your trained models to be used during prediction.
+If no timestamp is specified by the user during prediction, the first model in YOLO_DEFAULT_WEIGHTS will be used.
 If it is set to None, the Yolov8n trained on coco/imagenet will be used.
 Format them as timestamp1, timestamp2, timestamp3, ..."

 # 📊 Track Your Experiments with MLflow
 If you want to use Mflow to track and log your experiments, you should first set the following environment variables: